Warsaw Poland, Warszawa - Life, Cost of Life and How to find Job

-It is recommended to find a job in advance and before moving in Warsaw.
-Sometimes the interview process might take long time and you might have more than one interviews.
+It is recommended to find a job in advance and before moving to Warsaw.
+Sometimes the interview process might take a long time and you might have more than one interview.

-Also be prepared for a test and read about the company you are going to have interview with.
+Also, be prepared for a test and read about the company you are going to have an interview with.
 It is better to provide a local address and a local phone number, the recruiters might feel more comfortable.

-In the most of the jobs people ask for a good experience, but there are fields you might start wtihout it.
+In most of the jobs people ask for a good experience, but there are fields you might start without it.
 You will need at least to show a good study and know the subject well.

 Where to look for a job in Poland?

-First of all, the most of the pages are in Polish but when Polish are not required the posts might be in English.
-You will definitely need the Google Chrome Plugin for translation, it works more or less ok.
+First of all, most of the pages are in Polish but when Polish has not required the posts it might be in English.
+You will need the Google Chrome Plugin for translation, it works more or less ok.

 You can also find thousands of jobs in Poland using ADZUNA.

-I recommend to create also an English profile in LinkedIN if you do not have already.
+I recommend creating also an English profile on LinkedIn if you do not have already.
 Change your location to Warsaw and add all your Skills.
-Write also a brief introduction with keywords of your skills.
+Write also a brief introduction to the keywords of your skills.

-Next, you might need to create another profile in the same exact way in GoldenLine.pl.
-This is more or less the same as LinkedIN, but the Polish edition.
+Next, you might need to create another profile in the same way in GoldenLine.pl.
+This is more or less the same as LinkedIn, but the Polish edition.
 You can just copy-paste.

 Always make sure you write correct, you might want to ask for someone to proofread.
 It can proofread one place and then just copy paste the same text in all the different profiles.

-Have a good modern CV ready, but you need to changing your CV more or less following the job description.
+Have a good modern CV ready, but you need to change your CV more or less following the job description.
 Never lie on your CV.

-It's also good to have some good references from previous employers or from your school of study.
+It's also good to have some good references from previous employers or your school of study.

 - Another similar is InfoPraca.pl